mermaid-js/mermaid/docs/syntax/sequenceDiagram.md

 ### Grouping / Box

 The actor(s) can be grouped in vertical boxes.
-You can define a color (if not it will be transparent) and/or a descriptive label using the following notation:
+You can define a color (if not, it will be transparent) and/or a descriptive label using the following notation:

     box Aqua Group Description
     ... actors ...
     end
-    box Group whithout description
+    box Group without description
     ... actors ...
     end
     box rgb(33,66,99)